sveltejs/sapper/site/content/docs/09-building.md

 node __sapper__/build
 ```

+If you're deploying your app outside your machine, make sure to satisfy your `server.js` by installing all your dependencies from `package.json` and to also include your `static` folder.

 ### Browser support

 Your site is built only for the latest versions of modern evergreen browsers by default.
 If you are using Rollup, you can use the `--legacy`<sup>1</sup> flag to build a second bundle that can be used to support legacy browsers like Internet Explorer.
 Sapper will then serve up the correct bundle at runtime<sup>2</sup>.